-Everyday we help a range of training providers promote, sell and deliver their courses.
+Everyday Arlo’s training management system helps a range of training providers promote, sell and deliver their courses.
 We have a variety of clients using many different processes, however they all have the same goal, to scale.

 A couple of our team recently went to a course for training.
 What we discovered was an eye-opener, let us share our experience of attending recent training.

 Providing registrants accurate and helpful information before a course is vital to their experience and your success.
 Upon registering for our course, we received delayed confirmation with inaccurate time details.
 The course finished considerably earlier then instructed.
 This left us feeling unsure regarding our registration status prior to the course.
 It was also an inconvenience for attendees who based their transport on the times originally given.
 Our expectations weren’t met either as we felt short-changed after finishing early yet still paying a large amount in fees.

 With Arlo, registration communication is automated.
 The information is tailored to the registrant providing accurate details on what, where and when they have registered for.
 Learn more about Arlo communication.

 Attendees to your courses are paying for what you told them they would receive.
 Providing any less than that is inviting a negative reflection on your business.
 At the very minimum meet the expectations which your registrants have paid for!